Decays of $X(3872)$ to $\chi_{cJ}\pi^0$ and $J/\psi\pi^+\pi^-$

-This is a calculation based on the Barnes-Swanson model, there exist several model dependence in this calculation: (1) The meson wave functions are approximated by the SHO wave functions for computing the space overlap factor, and such an approximation might cause the ``prior-poster'' ambiguity.
-(2) The scheme is non-relativistic, and all the momentum-energy relations are non-relativistic.
-Thus we would expect that the absolute magnitude of the decay width is just a rough estimate and only provides an order of magnitude guidance.
-In this calculation the result of decay rate of $\chi_{cJ}$ is much smaller than $J/\psi\pi^+\pi^-$.
-We think the ratio is reasonable in the mechanism proposed in this paper, because the final $\chi_{cJ}\pi^0$ states could only appear in $P$-wave, while the $J/\psi\rho$ states could appear in $S$-wave.
+This calculation is based on the Barnes-Swanson model and the meson wave functions are approximated by the simple harmonic oscillator wave functions for computing the space overlap factor.
+This may introduce the ``prior-post" discrepancies \cite{Barnes:1991em,Barnes:2000hu} which are shown in the right graph in Fig.~\ref{fig:chic1}.
+Despite of these discrepancies, the order of magnitudes of the prior and post contributions are similar and we take the average of them as the final amplitudes.
+Thus we would expect that the absolute magnitude of the decay width is just a rough estimation and only provides an order of magnitude estimate.
+In this calculation, the decay rate of $X(3872)$ to $\chi_{cJ}\pi^0$ is much smaller than to $J/\psi\pi^+\pi^-$.
+We think the ratio is reasonable in the mechanism proposed in this paper, because the final $\chi_{cJ}\pi^0$ states could only appear in $P$ wave, while the $J/\psi\rho$ states could appear in $S$ wave.
 Usually, the higher partial waves will be suppressed.
 Furthermore, the phase space of $\rho\to\pi^+\pi^-$ will enlarge the decay width of $X(3872)\to J/\psi\pi^+\pi^-$.
-The ratio $\frac{\mathscr{B}(X(3872)\to J/\psi\pi^+\pi^-\pi^0)}{\mathscr{B}(X(3872)\to J/\psi\pi^+\pi^-)}$ is about 1.6, which is comparable with the measured result $1.0\pm 0.4\pm 0.3$ by Belle\cite{Abe:2005ix}, $0.8\pm 0.3$ by BaBar~\cite{delAmoSanchez:2010jr} and $1.6^{+0.4}_{-0.3}\pm 0.2$ BESIII~\cite{Ablikim:2019zio}.
+In \cite{Dong:2009yp}, in the pure molecule picture, an effective field theory calculation gives larger decay widths of $X(3872)$ to $\chi_{cJ}\pi$.
+However, their branching fraction of ${\mathcal{B}(X(3872)\to\chi_{c1}\pi)}:{\mathcal{B}(X(3872)\to J/\psi\pi^+\pi^-)}$ is about ${(10.2\sim 16.4)}:{(45\sim 54)}$, which also implies a much smaller decay rate to $\chi_{c1}\pi$ than to $J/\psi\pi^+\pi^-$.
+In our calculation, the $\chi_{c1}(2P)$ component in the $X(3872)$, which plays an important role in the short range production processes, is expected to contribute little in the long range decay processes and is ignored.
+As a further check, by using the estimated value of the partial decay width from pure $\chi_{c1}(2P)$ to $\chi_{c1}\pi^0$, which is about $0.06$ keV~\cite{Dubynskiy:2007tj}, and considering the portion of $\chi_{c1}(2P)$ in $X(3872)$ to be about $1/10$, its contribution to the decay width is about $6$~eV, about two orders of magnitude smaller than the contribution from $D\bar D^*$.
+Thus, this assumption is still valid.